-How to Make Diary Free Kefir: The Ultimate Guide
+How to Make Dairy Free Kefir: The Ultimate Guide

 As a very effective natural probiotic, kefir is often used by people who are suffering from digestive issues to assist in healing and re-balancing the digestive system.
 Food allergies are one of the ailments for which people sometimes take pro-biotics, for example gluten intolerance and lactose intolerance.
 Unfortunately in the case of lactose intolerance, kefir is not an ideal product to consume as it can easily trigger the symptoms.